etcyl/embedded-os/assignment1/readme.txt

         4. parse n:
         tokenize input line number n.
 This input line shouldn't be stored in the buffer, but instead display each word (token) on a separate line.
+        NOTE: this only works for n arguments [1, 5], i.e. parse 1, parse 2, parse 3, parse 4, and parse 5 parse the last 5 lines                 respectively.

       To compile the program, type make all in the command line of the terminal.